-Emergency Action Plan Table ------------------------------------ experiences, provide all venues at that site and identity the location of the EAP at each venue.
+Emergency Action Plan Table Site Name Academic Year For each site used during the current academic year where students are involved in patient care or observation-only experiences, provide all venues at that site and identify the location of the EAP at each venue.
 Venues at This Site (e.g., athletic training room, soccer, volleyball, football, physician office, etc.) Location of Venue Location of EAP at Venue Example: Football Football Stadium - Spruce and Main St In medical lot on sideline and posted on wall inside door of stadium athletic training room